aws-samples/serverless-patterns/apigw-lambda-healthscribe-sam/README.md

 - [AWS Serverless Application Model](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html) (AWS SAM) installed

 ## Prerequisite
-This code asset has dependency on boto3 v1.34.26 or above.
+This code asset has a dependency on [boto3 v1.34.26](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/transcribe/client/start_medical_scribe_job.html) or above.
 This is not the current default version of boto3 on AWS Lambda.
-Hence we will use Lambda layer.
-Please refer [API Documentation](https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/transcribe/client/start_medical_scribe_job.html).
+Hence we will use a Lambda layer.

 ## Deployment Instructions